Advise Me

 Takeaway

-Eating a well-balanced and healthy diet is the key to good health.
+A well-balanced diet is the best way to meet your vitamin needs, but supplements may help in certain situations.
 However, if you think you may be deficient in a vitamin or nutrient, talk to your health care provider before starting any supplement.
 Share with them products of interest and decide together what might work best for you.